Skip to main content

 Where it fits in the workflow

-• Initiates the family settlement application process.
+• Initiates the family settlement application process for parents.

 • Leads to an application acknowledgement letter from UKVI.